 It is my mission to present the Ibero-American Community of Nations, founded in 1991, to the world.
 I think that it is particularly important to bring the Ibero-American space closer to the United States, host of more than 50 million Hispanics, most of them of Mexican origin.
 To reach this community -that shares with us the same language and a similar cultural background-, and including the Hispanics in our programs and projects, is one of the most prominent international challenges of the Community that I represent.

-Culture is our main brand at the global stage.
-We want to establish a common cultural space between our 22 member states and the Hispanic community in the United States, based on our two main languages Spanish and Portuguese, with more than 500 years of shared history and constant migration flows.
+I think that it is particularly important to bring the Ibero-American space closer to the United States, host of more than 50 million Hispanics, most of them of Mexican origin.
+To reach this community -that shares with us the same language and a similar cultural background-, and including the Hispanics in our programs and projects, is one of the most prominent international challenges of the Community that I represent.

 Today, Latin America holds Summits with many partners.
 Next year will take place the Summit of the Americas, the EU-LAC Summit, and a high level political forum with China, the second global power that has become the main export market for Brazil, Chile and Peru and a key investor and debtor of all Ibero-American countries including Spain and Portugal.

 But if we go back to the past, today’s Summitry started in 1991 with the first Ibero-American Summits, following a shared initiative between Spain and Mexico.
 At that time, the Ibero-American Summits were the only game in town.
 The consolidation of democracy, still fragile in many of our countries, and development were the two principle goals of the Ibero-American Summits.